LightSun/android-databinding/README.md

 # android-databinding
-<b>this framework is now can be used in your app.
-By test and test,by find bug and fix i think it is now can work with well. it helps you fast bind data and event.
-Plugin and xml schema file for this framework can be used now. </b>
+this framework is now can be used in your app.
+By test and test,by find bug and fix i think it is now can work with well. it helps you fast bind data and event. <b>Plugin and xml schema file for this framework can be used now. </b>

 ## Why I developed this ?
 at google-io-2015. android databindingnow can be used, it have some problem, even if this is not the reason. because i think the engineer of google's is one of the  best of the world. so it can be better and better i believe.
 I absolutely can not be compared with them. but i don't like to writing databinding expression in android layout file(in javaweb I hate it too ). so I developed